assemble/assemble/README.md

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/assemble/issues/new)
+For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/assemble/issues/new).

+If Assemble doesn't do what you need, [please let us know][issue].

 ## Author